|

 Related: Blossom end rot.
 Just hearing the phrase is enough to make any gardener shiver, but fear not!
 We’ve got a complete guide to understanding, preventing, and managing blossom end rot in your tomato patch.

-Tomatoes planted with marigolds through a garden bed illustrating marigolds companion plants.
+Tomatoes planted with marigolds through a garden bed.

-Marigolds are said to deter Colorado potato beetles.
-So adding marigolds to the potato bed is a natural organic way to help keep these pesky potato bugs off your precious potato crop.
+Marigolds are said to deter Colorado potato beetles, making them an excellent companion plants for potatoes.
+Adding marigolds to the potato bed is a natural way to help keep these pesky potato bugs off your precious potato crop.
 The flowers will also help protect sweet potato vines!

 Marigolds also add a pop of lovely color to rows or beds of potatoes.